The most...

 Border Collie

 The Border Collie is a highly regarded dog.
-They're a pastor dog that nowadays also participates in different mental and physical ability games.
+They're a pastoral dog that nowadays also participates in different mental and physical ability games.
 They are very intelligent, so they have an easy time learning.
 But they are also very active dogs.
-An apartment will not be your ideal home.
+An apartment will not be their ideal home.
 These dogs need a lot of attention and space to play.

 This breed is also prone to separation anxiety due to their high energy and loyal relationship with their human companion.
-When separated for a long time they may begin to show the symptoms of separation anxiety we've previously listed.
+When separated for a long time, they may begin to show the symptoms of separation anxiety we've previously listed.
+Regular exercise and mental challenges can keep them content and secure.

 Top Dog Breeds With the Worst Separation Anxiety - Border Collie